Hand injuries cost over $2,000 on average. If reading our newsletter helps you prevent even one injury, isn't that worth it?

 But for keeping cool on a hot summer day, Dyneema® and its high performance polyethylene (HPPE) cousin TenActiv™, provide unbeatable comfort.
-HPPE fibers stay cool against the skin and do not trap air, allowing your skin to breathe.
-HPPE also does not absorb water which means it will wick moisture and sweat away from your skin.
-While still being comfortable to wear, Kevlar® won’t let your skin breathe as well and tends to absorb moisture.
+HPPE fibers stay cool and do not trap air, allowing your skin to breathe.
+HPPE also does not absorb water, which means it will wick moisture and sweat away from your skin.
+While still comfortable to wear, Kevlar® won’t let your skin breathe as well and tends to absorb moisture.

-As we’ve covered in our blog washing string-knit gloves, both fibers can handle a lot when it comes to laundering.
+When washing string-knit gloves, both fibers can handle a lot.
 Here is the biggest avoidance for each fibers:

 Avoid heat: Washing temperature shouldn’t exceed 104°F and tumble dried on low.

 Avoid bleach: Bleach destroys the strength of Kevlar® fibers, as seen below.

 Because bleach cannot be used to clean Kevlar® gloves, Dyneema® and TenActiv™ are the preferred materials for the food industry to reduce contamination.

 It’s not unusual to need a single piece of protection for many risks.
 If you can wear one glove to provide you with cut and heat protection, it means that you’ll save money on PPE.

 You’ll also save time from having to change gloves based on application and you’ll reduce the risk of an injury from not wearing your PPE.

 When it comes to heat protection, Kevlar® is the clear winner.
 With a degradation point of 850°F, Kevlar® is great for high-heat applications.
 As an added bonus, this synthetic material is inherently flame resistant.
 So it won’t drip or melt if exposed to open flames.